vEnhance/web.evanchen.cc/input/faq-raqs.md

 sleep a ton, AND play StarCraft.
 While I don't encourage everyone to do this, I think it illustrates my point.

-For those of you who were at Math Prize 2015,
-Victoria Xia made a somewhat similar point at this year's MPFG Alumni address, [which you can watch here, 49:30 -- 55:30][vxia].
+For those of you who were at Math Prize for Girls in 2015, Victoria Xia made a somewhat similar point at this year's MPFG Alumni address, [which you can watch here, 49:30 -- 55:30][vxia].

-[See here for more discussion][aopstime].

 ### {{ faq("R-2", "I'm a high-school senior who is not eligible for MOP / IMO anymore.
 What should I work on now?") }}